Foundation Against Intolerance and Racism: Transgender students

-In 2022, FAIR opened six chapters in Ontario alone.
-Their main focus has been opposing Bill 67, which would require boards to implement anti-racist policies and redefine racism to include systemic and unconscious forms.
-FAIR Ontario claimed that the new definition "endorses racism against white people".
-One of FAIR's most prominent allies is Parents As First Educators (PAFE), an Ontario-based organization founded in 2011 to protest progressive changes to the Catholic School Board's sex education curriculum, such as introducing the concept of gender identity and mentioning contraception in elementary school, in favor of an abstinence-first curriculum.
+FAIR has partnered with organizations seeking to elect anti-LGBT candidates in Canada, including Parents As First Educators (PAFE), an Ontario-based organization founded in 2011 to protest progressive changes to the Catholic School Board's sex education curriculum, such as introducing the concept of gender identity and mentioning contraception in elementary school, in favor of an abstinence-first curriculum.
 PAFE then began to campaign against federal bills banning conversion therapy.
 The "Blueprint for Canada" campaign is a shared policy platform intended to be adopted by candidates who support at least 80% of its points.
 Blueprint for Canada was forced to take down its lists of recommended anti-LGBTQ2S+ candidates over potential violations of provincial election regulation.